Understand Your Story at a Structural Level

 Because sometimes 10 pages just isn’t enough.

-The 100-Page Workshop is an intensive, craft-focused program designed for writers who want meaningful feedback on a larger portion of their manuscript.
+The virtual 100-Page Workshop is an intensive, craft-focused program designed for writers who want meaningful feedback on a larger portion of their manuscript.

 It centers developmental critique, revision strategy, and applied craft instruction to help you understand your story at a structural level.